-- (1) The current global pandemic Coronavirus (COVID-19) has impacted every part of our society including our State and Local economies.
-A major concern to our school system is the potential impact that school closures and on-line learning may have had on student achievement.
+(1) The global pandemic Coronavirus (COVID-19) has impacted every part of our society including our State and Local economies.
+A major concern to our school system was the potential impact that school closures and on-line learning may have had on student achievement.
 The Federal government has issued major funding awards to help with student learning recovery.
-Worcester is using a significant amount of the federal funding to purchase resources that will aid in assessing our students progress and making sure that we have the resources in place to help our students and we do not experience an achievement gap.
-Other uses of these funds include upgrading our computer and network infrastructure and security and improving indoor air quality in our school buildings. - (2) Worcester County Public Schools (WCPS) provides post-employment health insurance benefits to their retirees.
-Implementation of GASB Statement No. 75 resulted in a Net OPEB liability on our district-wide financial statements of \$427,859,416 as of June 30, 2021.
+Worcester is utilizing a significant amount of the federal funding to purchase resources that will aid in assessing our students progress and making sure that we have the resources in place to help our students and we do not experience an achievement gap.
+Other uses of these funds include upgrading our computer and network infrastructure and security and improving indoor air quality in our school buildings.

+- Worcester County Public Schools (WCPS) provides post-employment health insurance benefits to their retirees.
+Implementation of GASB Statement No. 75 resulted in a Net OPEB liability on our district-wide financial statements of \$139,627,561 as of June 30, 2023.
 Our local government has historically funded the cost of health insurance for all school system employees including retirees.
 As part of this partnership, the Worcester County Government established and funded a trust to pay the costs of retiree health insurance.
 In support of continuing to address this issue, our County Commissioners voted to increase the County income tax rate in FY20 and to apply the resulting increase in revenue to funding the both the County and WCPS OPEB liability.
 This resulted in an additional \$2,500,000 in OPEB funding that is now included in our operating budgets.
+The Board is also assigning \$1,000,065 of our FY23 budget surplus to be applied to the unfunded OPEB liability for our retirees.
 This continued partnership will be crucial as we work to ensure adequate resources are available to continue to meet our obligations to current and future retirees. - (3) The Board of Education has a growing list of capital projects.
-The list includes: - Roof Replacement Project at Pocomoke Middle School This project was approved for State funding in our FY21 Capital Improvement Program (CIP).
-This project was approved for local funding in the fall of 2020.
-Project construction started in June, 2021 and is expected to be complete in October, 2021. - Addition to Stephen Decatur Middle School The schematic design for the Stephen Decatur Middle School addition was approved by the Board of Education in the spring of FY20.
-Planning approval of this project was approved by the State in our FY21 Capital Improvement
+The list includes: - Buckingham Elementary School Project A Feasibility Study for Buckingham Elementary School began in July 2022 and was completed in December, 2022.
+The results of the Study recommended the construction of a replacement school, which was approved by both our Board of Education and our County Commissioners.
+The State denied our FY24 CIP request for design funding for the Buckingham Elementary School project.
+Conversations with the IAC regarding options for obtaining future State funding for the Buckingham project are ongoing but local planning for the new school is continuing.
+A conceptual planning committee for the new Buckingham Elementary School consisting of elected officials, central office staff, school staff and BES parents was formed in the spring of 2023.
+This committee has had several meetings and will continue to meet this fall. - Roof Replacement project at Snow Hill Middle School/Cedar Chapel Special School. - Roof Replacement project at Pocomoke Elementary School. - Roof Replacement project at Worcester Technical High School. - A future renovation/addition or replacement school project for Snow Hill Elementary School.